infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 # Indicative Outputs

  - Children are not afraid to voice out concerns and highlight red flags if any, as well as work with CCI management to solve them.
- - Children participate in the decision making at CCIs and have minimal behvaioral issues
+ - Children participate in the decision making at CCIs and have minimal behavioral issues
- -
+ - Children have reducing or no clinical indicators of Physical abuse, sexual abuse or emotional abuse.